Carbon Capture Use & Storage

 Injecting the CO2 into carefully selected and managed naturally-formed underground

-CCS is a proven technology and is essential to meet the Paris Agreement goals: there are 19 commercial projects in operation globally today.
+CCS is a proven technology and is essential to meet the Paris Agreement goals: globally, there are 30 commercially operating CCS facilities.
+(Global CCS institute, Global Status of CCS 2022)

 The risks of leakage are extremely low, with an estimated 99% containment over 1000 years.